Five fast tips to improve your printing

 Did you check that there’s enough—and the correct kind—of paper in the tray?
 While you’re at it, make sure your printer is on and that all cables are secure.
 Both USB- and network-connected computers require that the print driver be installed on the computer you’re printing from.
 Print drivers with a two-way communication feature can tell you what might be causing your issue via desktop or driver notifications, without making a trip to the printer.

 And finally, if your printer just won’t print or your print job seems stuck in the queue, the easiest solution is to restart.
 Begin by restarting your software application.
 If that doesn’t work, reboot your computer.
 Lastly, turn off your printer for a few minutes before switching it back on.

 5. Time to pull the plug

 We see this a lot: your printer has been good to you, and you’ve grown rather attached to it…it fits just right and has all the configurations exactly as you want them.
 And yet, you’re starting to notice little hiccups now and then—a grating noise here, a collating problem there…

 Accept the fact that it may be time to let it go, bearing in mind the steep cost of holding onto outdated legacy technology, not only in terms of business drag but the price of a hamstrung IT department.
 When you’re ready for a replacement, consider a new printer with a service contract.
-You can see all of our award-winning product line at xerox.com/office.
+You can see all of our award-winning product line here.